DistilCSE: Effective Knowledge Distillation For Contrastive Sentence Embeddings: Introduction

-For the KD process in the proposed DisCo framework, inspired by the performance improvement brought by the consistency of training objectives between prompt learning and autoregressive PLMs (e.g., GPT-3), we further propose a novel KD method termed Contrastive Knowledge Distillation (CKD).
-As illustrated in the (b) subfigure of Figure \ref{disco}, the proposed CKD shares an identical knowledge transfer process as KD methods, but uses an identical loss function of contrastive learning, i.e., InfoNCE loss \cite{hjelm2018learning}, for knowledge transfer, rather than MSE loss in KD methods.
-For KD methods, given a sentence, they would force the sentence embedding derived by the student model to be close to that learned by the teacher.
-Differently, for the proposed CKD, given a sentence, the InfoNCE loss not only encourages the sentence embedding derived by the student model to be close to that learned by the teacher, but also encourages the former to be far away from sentence embeddings of other sentences learned by the teacher model.
-Moreover, the proposed CKD can bring two consistencies in the DisCo framework.
-(1) The objective functions of the distillation process and the teacher model's training process are consistent.
-(2) The objective functions of the first stage (i.e., the distillation process) and the second stage in the proposed DisCo framework are consistent.
-That may probably bring further performance improvement.
+Further inspired by the performance improvement brought by the consistency of training objectives between prompt learning and autoregressive PLMs (e.g., GPT-3), we propose a novel KD method termed Contrastive Knowledge Distillation (CKD).
+As illustrated in the Figure \ref{DistilCSE}-(b), the proposed CKD uses an identical loss function of contrastive learning, i.e., the InfoNCE loss \cite{hjelm2018learning}, for the distillation process.
+Such a setting brings consistency of the objective functions in different processes: the teacher model's training, the distillation and the student model's fine-tuning.
+The three processes all use the InfoNCE as the objective functions.
+The consistency can bring further performance improvement to the student model, just as prompt learning does.
+Moreover, in the distillation process, the InfoNCE loss brings two enforcements to the student model's sentence embeddings: (1) be close to that learned by the teacher; (2) be far away from the sentence embeddings of other sentences learned by the teacher model.
+In contrast, previous KD methods using the MSE objective function only satisfy the first enforcement.

-In our experiments, we use the well-trained sentence embedding model SimCSE-RoBERTa-large (330M) as the teacher, and small Transformer-based models as the students, using different sizes of parameters (110M/52M/14M).
-Evaluations on 7 STS benchmark datasets show that, the student models trained through the proposed DisCo framework can well compress the large sentence embedding model with little or even no performance decrease, and significantly outperforms a single KD process.
-In that way, the student models are more parameter efficient than those trained directly through contrastive learning on the NLI dataset.
-For instance, our 110M student model can even slightly outperform the latest SOTA model, i.e., Sentence-T5(11B), with only \textbf{1\%} parameter.
-Moreover, DisCo with the newly proposed CKD method also consistently outperforms that with KD method, well demonstrating the effectiveness and reasonableness of CKD.
+In our experiments, we use the well-trained sentence embedding model SimCSE-RoBERTa$_{large}$ (330M) as the teacher, and small Transformer-based models as the students, using different sizes of parameters (110M/52M/14M).
+Evaluations on 7 STS benchmark datasets well demonstrate that our proposed DistilCSE framework and CKD method can compress the large sentence embedding model with little or even no performance drop.
+Impressively, our 110M student model can slightly outperform the latest SOTA model, i.e., Sentence-T5(11B), with only \textbf{1\%} parameters and 0.25\% unlabeled data.